tuhinsbuddy/iOS-Challenges-TS/README.md

 # iOS-Challenges-TS
-It is a combination of several iOS challenge's solutions which asked on verious interview or can be some prescreening tasks/tests.
+It is a combination of several iOS challenge's solutions asked in verious interview or might be some prescreening tasks/tests.

 Will update with more new solutions.
 Feel free to make pull request or file an issue.